CodeMedium/CodeMedium/README.md

 # Hello!
-I'm Oz Ramos and I'm studying art && code by publishing 1 new project everyday, building tools like Handsfree.js, and creating a hands-free creative coding platform
+I'm Oz Ramos and I'm studying art && code by publishing 1 new project everyday, building tools like Handsfree.js, and creating a hands-free creative coding platform.
+Visit my personal site at [CodeMedium.com](https://codemedium.com) for more
 <table style="width: 100%">
   <tr>
     <td width="50%">